harunwpshopdev/harunwpshopdev/README.md

 ### About Me

-With 5+ years of experience and 320+ completed projects, I help businesses create professional online presence through high-quality WordPress and Shopify development.
+With 5+ years of experience and 320+ completed projects, I help businesses build professional online presence through modern WordPress and Shopify development.

-I specialize in building clean, modern, user-friendly, and SEO-optimized websites that not only look professional but also help businesses attract more customers and grow faster online.
+I specialize in creating fast, responsive, SEO-friendly, and conversion-focused websites that not only look professional but also help businesses grow online successfully.

-I focus on delivering pixel-perfect designs, responsive layouts, fast-loading performance, and smooth user experience for every project.

 <br>